arvhug/PSFakeQuasar/README.md

 # PSFakeQuasar :comet: :syringe: :stars: :dart:

-> **"Not all quasars are real... but yours can be!"**

-Tools for PSF modelling, injection, and photometry.
+> **"Source Injector and assorted PSF tools"**
-Tailored to the Euclid survey.
+Tailored to the Euclid survey will generalise in the future.

 ## Local Installation
 ```bash